sharismlab/social-brain-framework/README.md

     git clone https://github.com/sharismlab/social-brain-framework.git
     cd social-brain-framework
     npm install
-    redis-server conf/locals/redis.conf
     ./sbf

-You will need Python2.7 to be installed (to compile some node dependencies)
+You will need Python2.7 to be installed (to compile some node dependencies) also mongoDB You can setup your API keys by copying config/apikeys.sample.json to config/apikeys.json

 ## Run the tests